stlab/better-code/better-code/src/chapter-2-contracts.md

 >   —Building bug-free O-O software: An Introduction to Design by Contract™
 >    https://www.eiffel.com/values/design-by-contract/introduction/

-So enough formalisms.
-In the mid 1980s, The French computer scientist Bertrand Meyer took Hoare Logic, and shaped it into a practical discipline for software engineering that he called “Design By Contract”
+So, enough formalism.
+In the mid 1980s, The French computer scientist Bertrand Meyer took Hoare Logic, and shaped it into a practical discipline for software engineering that he called “Design By Contract.”
+Meyer was focused on software components—types and functions/methods.
+He realized that there's special power in the Hoare triple that captures the intentions of a function's author—the function's **contract**:

-He describes contracts as the precise specification of mutual obligations between interacting software components.
+- The precondition describes which calls to a function should be considered valid.
+- The postcondition omits anything that is purely an artifact of the particular implementation, such as what happens when an invalid call is made.
+- It is general—describing the result for all inputs the author intends to support—so it can be applied in reasoning about any call to the function.
+- An author can evolve the implementation so that valid uses by clients stay valid and retain their meaning.

 So contracts describe the rules that govern how one piece of software talks to another.
 In other words, they're relationships.
 Thinking in